 Equation 3 describes the number of pixels assuming a circular aperture for a given pixel scale.
 The corresponding area is constant for all pixel scales in a given passband and therefore the background contribution is constant for all pixel scales in that passband.
 The read noise clearly increases as the pixel scale becomes smaller due to the greater number of pixels that will be read out.
+The total dark current also increases as the number of pixels increases.
 Since the K band represents the largest diffraction limited image size, and also has the highest background levels due to thermal sources, we start the analysis of pixel scale using the K band.